-- (a) Research should not communicate with or discuss the company or the potential transaction with the licensee's corporate advisory team as part of the pitching stage.
-This also includes any discussion of valuation information. - (b) Corporate advisory and research should not be made aware of each other's opinions on valuation information or research analyst models. - (c) Corporate advisory should not place pressure on research or seek to influence research to initiate research coverage or to amend their valuation or price target assessments on issuing companies. - (d) Corporate advisory should not represent to issuing companies or their advisers that their research team or analysts were involved in the preparation of or endorse the pitch valuation.

-- (e) Corporate advisory staff should not represent to issuing companies that favourable research coverage will be provided on the issuing company in an attempt to secure a mandate: see RG 79.86, Table 3. - (f) In no circumstances should a licensee commit to favourable research coverage of an issuing company (whether expressly or impliedly). - (g) Any pitch document should contain a brief explanation of the licensee's policy on the independence of its research and information on how a full copy of those policies can be accessed. - (h) Corporate advisory mandates should not include any commitment or inducement to provide research. - (i) If research obtains MNPI during the pitching process they should follow their licensee's internal protocols for the management of MNPI: refer to Section C above. - Compliance or another control function should be aware of and monitor the pitching stage to ensure policies and procedures are being adhered to.
+- D3 (a) Research analysts should not communicate with or discuss the issuing company or the potential transaction with the licensee's corporate advisory team during the pitching stage unless the research analyst has been wall-crossed and does not produce research in relation to the issuing company or transaction until the transaction has been completed. - (b) Corporate advisory and research analysts should not be made aware of each other's opinions on valuation information or research analyst models once the pitching phase begins. - (c) Corporate advisory should not place pressure on research analysts or seek to influence research analysts to initiate research coverage or to amend their valuation or price target assessments on issuing companies. - (d) Corporate advisory should not represent to issuing companies or their advisers that their research team or research analysts were involved in the preparation of or endorse the pitch valuation. - (e) Corporate advisory staff should not represent to issuing companies that favourable research coverage will be provided on the issuing company in an attempt to secure a mandate: see RG 79.86, Table 3. - (f) A licensee may explain its policy in relation to the commencement of research coverage but should not commit to research coverage of an issuing company (whether expressly or impliedly). - (g) Any pitch document should contain a brief explanation of the licensee's policy on the independence of its research and information on how a copy of the relevant sections of those policies can be accessed. - (h) Corporate advisory mandates should not include any commitment or inducement to provide research. - If a research analyst obtains inside information during the pitching process, they should follow their licensee's internal protocols for the management of inside information: refer to Section C. - Compliance or another control function should be aware of and monitor, or undertake periodic reviews to determine, the effectiveness of the licensee's arrangements.

-If a research analyst meets with an issuing company or its advisers during pitching there is a risk to the objectivity or independence of the research analyst.
+RG 264.89 If a research analyst meets with an issuing company or its advisers during pitching there is a risk to the objectivity or independence of the research analyst.
 For instance, the issuing company may ask a research analyst to comment on valuation information about the company or its peers which the issuing company may then take into account in deciding to award a role in a capital raising transaction.